Roibeard-Ruadhan/alcohol-free-ecommerse/README.md

 4. In the S3 bucket create a folder called `media` and upload any required media files to it.
 Under Manage Public Permissions -> Select grant public read access to these objects -> Upload.

-### How to run the project locally

 [Back to contents](#contents)

 ## **Credits**
-Rathan Kumar on youtube for the star rating tutorial
+- Rathan Kumar on youtube for the star rating tutorial to assist with building my rate & review for products.

-### **Code**

-### **Content**
+- [Code Institute](https://codeinstitute.net/) course material and mini projects form the main resource for this project-Life Changing!.
+- [Make Mine a Mocktail](https://makemineamocktail.com/) for their excellent content on how to build the perfect Mocktail

 ### **Images**
+* Majority of the images were sourced from google whence the reference in my footer -'Educational Purposes Only.'
+* I sourced the Mocktail images from [Make mine a Mocktail](https://makemineamocktail.com/)

 ### **Acknowledgements**
-I don't have much time to write this but I can't thank the Tutor team enough for their incredible guidance & support throughout this project.
+I can't thank the Tutor team enough for their incredible guidance & support throughout this project.
 To my Mentor Gurjot_mentor for all his advice, feedback & support.
 To Kasia for her endless inspiration & advice.
-Many thanks to the Slack community & to the Tutor team at Code Institute for their help throughout the development process
+Many thanks to the Slack community & to all the team at Code Institute for their help throughout the development process.
+Code Institute, I love you more than you will ever know :cupid:

 ### **Disclaimer**